 Christmas tree permits available in the Elko District

 ELKO, Nev. – The Bureau of Land Management, Elko District will have Christmas tree cutting permits available for purchase from Nov.
-15 until Dec.
-24. Permits are available at the Elko District Office, 3900 E. Idaho St, during regular office hours, 7:45 a.m. to 4:30 p.m., Monday through Friday or by phone at 775-753-0200.
-Permits may also be obtained by mail from the BLM, Elko BLM Office, 3900 Idaho Street, Elko, NV 89801 before December 11th.
-Mail-in requests should include a check or money order payable to the Department of Interior-BLM, a return address, and the name and address of each person requesting a tree.
+1 until Dec.
+24. Permits are available at the Elko District Office, 3900 E. Idaho St, during regular office hours, 7:45 a.m. to 4:30 p.m., Monday through Friday.
+Permits may also be obtained online through the BLM Special Forest Products Online System.
+Online permits are available for purchase 24 hours a day, seven days a week.

 Christmas tree permits are $4 each, with a limit of 10 per person and are for individual use only.
 The following forms of payment will be accepted: check, cash, or credit card.
 The permit allows the purchaser to cut Pinyon Pine and Juniper trees only, on Bureau of Land Management administered lands.
 Trees cannot be cut in areas designated as wilderness study areas (WSA’s).
 Upon purchase, a map of tree cutting areas will be provided along with the stipulations of the permit.